 For example, let’s go back to selling socks.
 You make $10 selling socks.
 If you spend 4 to sell the socks, you get a 40% ACoS which sounds reasonable!
 However, if you factor in profit which takes into account 30% COGS and 15% commission, you’re barely breaking even.
 Learn more about calculating Contribution Margin and why profit matters here.

 The basics of managing Amazon accounts are simple, but in practice they can be time consuming because of Amazon’s lack of automation.
 For smaller companies, adding products and keywords may be a breeze, but as product lines grow, the task becomes more of a challenge.
 These steps are necessary to getting the most out of your Amazon account though.
 Need help managing your Amazon accounts?
 We’re here to assist you.
-Contact Omnitail at email@example.com to see how our in-house tools can streamline your Amazon Advertising campaign today and get a FREE analysis of your account!
+See how our in-house tools can streamline your Amazon Advertising campaign today and get a FREE analysis of your account!

 Savannah is the Marketing Specialist at Omnitail.
 She has a degree in Marketing with a minor in Graphic Design from George Mason University.
 Her favorite part of the job is the design work she get to do, and the variety everyday brings.
 She’s happy to work with such an excellent team at Omnitail.